pingwin02/prestashop/README.md

    Password: qwe123
    ```

-3. While on broker server, login to the destination server
+3. While on bastion host, login to the destination server

    ```
    ssh hdoop@student-swarm01.maas